rtmigo/prefnotifiers_flutter/README.md

 - This code is asynchronous.
 We cannot use such code directly when building a widget.

 - The same data is now represented by two entities: the `paramValue` variable and the real storage.
-Which is conceptually not very wise.
+Which is conceptually not wise.

 This library suggests using `PrefItem` object for the same task: